FreddeITsupport98/Password-less/README.md

 ## ⚠️ Security Warnings & Disclaimer

+**You must read this entire README (including all warnings and option descriptions) before running `setup-passwordless-fb.sh`.
+If you choose to run the script without fully understanding this document, you accept that any damage, data loss, or security compromise is entirely your responsibility.**

 This script gives the target user essentially **root-equivalent power without any password prompt** and may also add them to highly privileged system groups (such as `root`, `disk`, `shadow`, and `kmem`).

 - The target user can run **any command** as root with `sudo` without being asked for a password.